jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/writing/general/others.md

 * **GO07:** We *must* present conjunctions in ordinary texts with the word *and*, not with symbols (e.g., *&*).

-* **GO08:** We *must* indicate the meaning of acronyms (e.g., One click in our ASM (Attack Surface Manager).) only the first time we mention them in a subsection, page or blog post, but not in titles or subtitles.
+* **GO08:** We *must* write an acronym and its meaning together (e.g., Go to our Attack Surface Manager (ASM).) only the first time we mention one of them in a subsection, page or blog post
+  (not in titles or subtitles).
+  After that,
+  we *should* use only the acronym.

 * **GO09:** We *must not* put periods at the end of titles and subtitles.